ihmeuw/vivarium_research/docs/source/models/intervention_models/wasting_treatment/compas_trial_wasting_treatment/index.rst

   Any updates to this model will influence the :ref:`wasting risk exposure transitions rates <2021_risk_exposure_wasting_state_exposure>` and require them to be recalculated.

-  Note that the parameters/values in the "Annual recovery rate equations" and "Parameter Values" tables are used as inputs to the generation of the wastin grisk exposure transition rates and will not be utilized in the simulation model directly.
+  Note that the parameters/values in the "Annual recovery rate equations" and "Parameter Values" tables are used as inputs to the generation of the wasting risk exposure transition rates and will not be utilized in the simulation model directly.

   The parameters/values in the "Location-specific parameter values" table will be used directly in simulation implementation, but should use the draw-specific values linked in the table that were used in the generation of the wasting exposure transitions rate values.